Home > Winter > Skiing

 Are ski gloves waterproof?

-Most of the gloves on this list are designed with a waterproof membrane that sits between the outer shell and the inner liner.
-If you are seeking reliable waterproof gloves, we recommend purchasing a high-quality pair with a name-brand waterproofing system such as GORE-TEX.
+Most gloves on this list feature a waterproof membrane between the outer shell and the inner liner.
+If you want reliable waterproof gloves, we recommend purchasing a high-quality pair with a name-brand waterproofing system, such as GORE-TEX.

 Can ski gloves be used for snowboarding?